arborelliott/ForestRes/README.md

 # Urban Forest Climate Change Vulnerability
 This script serves to apply an estimate of Urban Forest Vulnerability to any imported inventory.
 Vulnerability assessments are often labor intensive and very expensive, meaning that only large communities can afford them.

 This script takes techniques from large scale assessments and applies them to any imported inventory.
 Tree inventories are common across small communities and this script will allow those communities to also benefit from a vulnerability assessment.

+**Please note that this script is primarily for East Coast Urban Forests.**

 ## Explanation
 This python script analyzes a tree inventory imported by the user and compares it to an established database of tree species climate change vulnerability in order to report a summary of the inventory vulnerability (lewis et al.).